 Fecal calprotectin is a calcium- and zinc-binding protein that is a potential indicator of intestinal inflammation.
-Fecal calprotectin testing has been proposed as a noninvasive test to diagnose inflammatory bowel disease (IBD), Crohn’s disease, and ulcerative colitis.
-Other potential uses are to differentiate IBD from irritable bowel syndrome (IBS) when used in conjunction with other diagnostic testing and the total clinical picture.
-This test has also been proposed to evaluate response to treatment for patients with IBD and as a marker of relapse.
+Fecal calprotectin testing (e.g., PhilCal®, CalPrest®, CalPrest®NG) has been proposed as a noninvasive test to diagnose inflammatory bowel disease (IBD), Crohn’s disease, and ulcerative colitis.
+A fecal calprotectin level of less than 50 ug/g is suggestive of a low likelihood of inflammatory bowel disease.
+Other potential uses are to differentiate inflammatory bowel disease (IBD) from irritable bowel syndrome (IBS) when used in conjunction with other diagnostic testing and the total clinical picture.
+This test has also been proposed to evaluate response to treatment for individuals with IBD and as a marker of relapse.

-Fecal calprotectin testing for the diagnosis and management of intestinal conditions, including, but not limited to inflammatory bowel disease is considered investigational.
+Fecal calprotectin testing for management of inflammatory bowel disease, including active inflammatory bowel disease and surveillance for relapse of disease in remission is considered investigational.

 Any specific products referenced in this policy are just examples and are intended for illustrative purposes only.
 It is not intended to be a recommendation of one product over another, and is not intended to represent a complete listing of all products available.
 These examples are contained in the parenthetical e.g. statement.